Review articles on this site earn small revenue from purchasing products through affiliate links.

 [Fall/Winter 2025] A hidden necessity for snow sports: the best balaclava models for different uses and preferences, plus tips on how to choose one without regrets

-Hidden essentials for winter hiking and snowy mountains and snow sports
+Hidden essentials for winter hiking, snowy mountains, and snow sports

-On the ridges of winter mountains where temperatures are far lower than those at the foot of the mountain, and are exposed to strong winds and snow, even if you wear a knitted hat, beanie or neck warmer, bare cheeks and nose areas are at risk of frostbite.
-For this reason, when exposed to wind and snow in snowy mountains, "baraclava" is a must-have item that covers all your faces except the eyes.
-In the past, they were sometimes called "baracaps (personally I used to call you "Happy Bo"), but be careful as this is what you call them today, they seem to be treated like an old man.
+On the ridges of winter mountains, where temperatures are significantly lower than at the base and you are exposed to strong winds and snow, even if you wear a knit cap, beanie, or neck warmer, your exposed cheeks and nose are at risk of frostbite.
+For this reason, a balaclava, a cold weather item that covers your entire face except for your eyes, is essential when exposed to the wind and snow on a snowy mountain.
+In the past, it was also called a "balaclava" (personally I prefer "medebō"), but calling it that nowadays makes you sound like an old man, so be careful

 I've tried dozens of balaclavas, but I find it difficult to find the perfect one.
 First of all, even though everyone's head shape is different, there's only one size, or at most two sizes, so it's hard to find one that fits perfectly.